jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2-instance-storage/README.md

 - To Create this snapshot you don't have to detach the volume from an instance (besides it is recommended)
 - With the Snapshot we can Copy to other regions or AZ's or Create a brand new EBS Volume.
 - This snapshot will be a "start" to the new EBS Volume.
 So the new volume will start with the data starting from the snapshot.
 The new volume will be a Restore from a snapshot.
+- Amazon EBS Snapshots are stored incrementally, which means you are billed only for the changed blocks stored

 <p align="center" width="100%"><img src="assets/ebs-snapshots.jpg" alt="ebs-snapshots" width="400"/></p>